Jeanette Vondersaar: Post performing

 Vondersaar began teaching in 1980, long before she considered retiring from the stage.
 As an instructor and coach, she worked with Dutch National Ballet, Nederlands Dans Theater, Introdans, Scapino Ballet, The Royal Winnipeg Ballet, Finnish National Ballet, Stadtheater Bern, Aalto Ballet Theatre, Krisztina de Châtel, Israel Ballet, Ballet Arizona, Pacific Northwest Ballet, Joffrey Ballet and American Ballet Theatre, among others.

 Once past her performing prime, Vondersaar continued to dance with Dutch National Ballet in character roles: Lady Capulet in Romeo and Juliet, Bathilde in Giselle, The Queen Mother in Sleeping Beauty and others.
 Vondersaar told a reporter, "Not everyone wants to do it, but I just thought it was a nice idea" and a way to "wind down my dancing career" while keeping touch with the company.

 In 1994, she received the VSCD (Association of Theatres and Concert Halls Directors) Golden Theatre Dance Prize.
 On awarding the honor, the jury said, "She has remarkable technique and enormous energy.
 Her inner drive and sensual, temperamental presence make her a powerful female soloist."
 The same year, she was presented with the Alexandra Radius Prize from Friends of Dutch National Ballet.

-She was Ballet Mistress for the company from 1994 to 1996.
+Vondersaar was Ballet Mistress for the company from 1994 to 1996.

 The Green Table

 Vondersaar first saw Kurt Jooss' The Green Table as a Harkness trainee in the 1960s.
 The Joffrey Ballet had revived the 1932 work at the height of the Vietnam War, first presenting it at Manhattan's City Center on March 9, 1967.

-She would go on to regularly dance the role of "The Partisan" in Dutch National Ballet productions.
+Vondersaar would go on to regularly dance the role of "The Partisan" in Dutch National Ballet productions.
 She worked briefly with Jooss himself on the ballet, but was coached primarily by his eldest daughter Anna Markhard.

 In 1996, when the piece was being taped for Dutch television, Markhard gave Vondersaar the option of dancing or assisting her with the staging.
 Vodersaar chose the latter.
 For years, she assisted Marhard in preserving her father's legacy. travel With Markhard's 2010 death, Vondersaar took on the task of keeping the ballet alive.